Mary Susan McIntosh: Academic career

-Research

-Criminology and social constructionism
+Criminology research

 McIntosh's earliest research was in the field of criminology and the sociology of homosexuality.
 In 1968 she published the paper "The Homosexual Role" in the journal Social Problems.
-Based on a survey of gay men in Leicester and London, this paper argued that rather than being a psychiatric or clinical pathology, homosexuality and same sex relationships were influenced by historical and cultural factors, and that "homosexual" is a social category coercively imposed on some individuals for the purpose of social control.
-This paper has been described as being crucial in the shaping of social constructionism, a theory later developed by, and widely attributed to, the French philosopher Michel Foucault.
+Based on a survey of gay men in Leicester and London, this paper argues that rather than being a psychiatric or clinical pathology, homosexuality and same-sex relationships are influenced by historical and cultural factors, and that "homosexual" is a social category coercively imposed on some individuals for the purpose of social control.
+This paper has been described as being crucial in the shaping of social constructionism.

 McIntosh was critical of the orthodox view of criminology and in 1967 became one of the co-founders of the National Deviancy Symposium following the Third National Conference of Teaching and Research on Criminology at the University of Cambridge.
-Influenced by sociological approaches and American symbolic interactionism, the Symposium aimed to challenge dominant orthodoxies of crime and deviance and to instigate radical and critical approaches to criminology.
+Influenced by sociological approaches and American symbolic interactionism, the symposium aimed to challenge dominant orthodoxies of crime and deviance and to instigate radical and critical approaches to criminology.

-Although McIntosh moved away from the field of academic criminology in the mid-1970s, she was a member of the Policy Advisory Committee to the Criminal Law Revision Committee from 1976 to 1985 which reviewed legislation relating to sexual offences.
+Although McIntosh moved away from the field of academic criminology in the mid-1970s, she was a member of the Policy Advisory Committee to the Criminal Law Revision Committee from 1976 to 1985, which reviewed legislation relating to sexual offences.
 Through this committee, she was involved in efforts to lower the age of male homosexual consent from 21 to 18.

 Gay and women's rights

 In 1970, McIntosh and her partner Elizabeth Wilson were among a small group of lesbians who contributed to founding and shaping the direction of the London Gay Liberation Front at the London School of Economics.
-McIntosh was influential within the Gay Liberation Front and was one of the small group that authored the Gay Liberation Front: Manifesto in 1971.
-Along with a group of feminist colleagues McIntosh founded the journal Feminist Review in 1979, and remained an active member of the journal collective until the early 1990s.
+McIntosh was influential within the Gay Liberation Front and was part of the small group that authored the Gay Liberation Front Manifesto in 1971.

+Along with a group of feminist colleagues, McIntosh founded the journal Feminist Review in 1979, and remained an active member of the journal collective until the early 1990s.
 McIntosh was committed to campaigning for the legal and financial rights of married and co-habiting women, a cause she pursued with the Fifth Demand Group.
-McIntosh was also an active member of Feminists Against Censorship, a group of sex positive feminists founded in 1989, who argued against censorship of pornography and defended sexual expression and the right to produce sexually explicit material.
+McIntosh was also an active member of Feminists Against Censorship, a group of sex-positive feminists founded in 1989, who argued against censorship of pornography and defended sexual expression and the right to produce sexually explicit material.
 McIntosh argued against radical separatist feminist critiques of pornography.
 Throughout her life McIntosh continued to forge links between the gay liberation movement, the women's movement and lesbian movements.

 Politics

-McIntosh espoused a sophisticated Marxist feminism and was a member of the Communist Party from 1974.
+McIntosh espoused Marxist feminism and was a member of the Communist Party from 1974.